Lorentzian Quantum Reality: Postulates and Toy Models: Discussion

 Our proposal was set in the context of Minkowski space-time, but can be simply extended to other background space-times that have well-defined asymptotic futures.
 We do not believe it is true in all cosmological models that quasiclassical systems leave effective records outside their future light cone.
+For example, models with a final ``big crunch'' do not have this property.
 In this sense, our proposal is contingent on both the large-scale structure of space-time and the particular quantum dynamics defining the quantum evolution law within that space-time.
-However, while future cosmological data could possibly change the picture, we do not presently see any compelling reason to believe that it is not viable in our own universe.
+However, while future cosmological observations that modify the presently preferred cosmological models could possibly change the picture, we do not presently see any compelling reason to believe that it is not viable in our own universe.
 At present, it seems that photons and (if they exist) gravitons and other massless particles interacting with quasiclassical structures in our cosmos can and apparently do escape to future infinity, without further interactions that significantly alter their direction or slow their progress, at an appreciable rate.
 Indeed, the observed accelerating expansion of the universe seems (if it continues indefinitely) to guarantee this will always be the case.

 We have illustrated our proposal in toy models, and shown that it gives sensible and intuitively appealing descriptions of quantum reality in these models.
 The models considered here are admittedly extremely simplified.
 They are set in one space and one time dimension.
 While the choice of one space dimension makes the geometry simple, it introduces an unrealistic feature.
 If we considered many massive systems localized in different places, and many incoming photons, and also maintained the simplified interaction rule that photons always bounce from massive systems, then photons would always remain in the regions to the left or right of all the massive systems, or else trapped between two systems.
 This is an artefact of the $1+1$ dimensional geometry and of the unrealistic assumption that interactions between photons and matter produce a bounce with probability one.
 In a $3+1$ dimensional geometry in which the angular distribution of massive objects has large gaps and in which photons are incoming from all directions (a more realistic model of the present state of our own cosmos), and with realistic interactions, photons scattering from a massive object can and often will escape to future infinity without further scatterings that significantly alter their space-time path.